 What is a no-deal Brexit?

 The UK triggered Article 50 on 29 March 2017.
-As set out under the treaty, the UK has two years to negotiate a withdrawal agreement and framework for a future relationship with the EU before the point of the UK’s exit from the EU on 29 March 2019.
+As set out under the treaty, the UK has two years (plus any extension) to negotiate a withdrawal agreement and framework for a future relationship with the EU before the point of the UK’s exit from the EU on 31 October 2019.
 If instead, the UK leaves the EU without a deal, the UK would become a third country, with no withdrawal agreement or framework for a future relationship in place between the UK and the EU.
 The UK and the EU both state that this is an unlikely but possible outcome of the current negotiations.

 What would happen in this case?